Get actionable insights on how COVID-19 is impacting your business sector.Enquire now

 Insights by End-users

 Unlike law firms, corporates tend to employ one alternative legal service provider or partner with them along with a law firm.
-There is a lesser likelihood of using different alternative legal service providers.
+There is a lesser likelihood of using different service provider.
 This is expected to create a demand for services, which can be “all things to all people.”
-This has led to alternative legal service providers operating in the market taking huge strides to provide high value instead.
+This has led to the service providers operating in the market taking huge strides to provide high value instead.
 However, a barrier in the market specifically among small and medium-sized corporations’ departments is the hesitancy to hire managed legal services personnel, especially lawyers.
-Hence, not only corporations and law firms have increased their use of alternative legal service providers, but they have also evolved how they use
+Hence, not only corporations and law firms have increased their use of such service providers, but they have also evolved how they use

 Key Vendor Analysis